twelsh37/chatalicious/README.md

 - **Connection Status**: Visual indicator showing connection to Ollama server
 - **Vision Support**: Automatic detection of vision/multimodal models with image upload capability
 - **Image Attachments**: Upload and attach images to messages when using vision models
+- **Voice Input**: Click microphone to start recording, click again to stop - converts speech to text
 - **Responsive Design**: Beautiful, modern UI that works on desktop and mobile
 - **Dark Mode Support**: Automatic dark/light mode based on system preferences
 - **Auto-scroll**: Messages automatically scroll to the latest conversation